Ann Voss Peterson

 Lund pulled open the door.

-wave.
+Smoke and heat swept out in a wave.
 Coats lined the right side of the small landing.
 Straight ahead, concrete stairs stretched into the basement.
 On the left, two steps led up to the main floor and into smoke, thick and black.

 Movies and television depict structure fires with dramatic shots of flame.
 Although flame was there, running up the walls and spreading along the ceiling, in real life smoke was the devil a firefighter most often had to face down.